kaleidoscope 1.4.0

 Get the Kaleidoscope Library info as string.

-int compare (const void *lhsPtr, const void *rhsPtr)
+static int compare (const void *lhsPtr, const void *rhsPtr)

 A simple interpolation function.
 Internal use only.